ministryofjustice/security-guidance/docs/system-test-standard.md

 In exceptional circumstances, the use of live system data might be permitted.
 Permission to use live data is by exception only.
 A valid business case must be approved by the MoJ IT Security Officer \(ITSO\), system assurer, and Information Asset Owner \(IAO\).
 Further information can be obtained from the MoJ Data Access and Compliance Unit \(DACU\) who maintain the policy on the use of live personal data.

 **Note:** The risk associated with the use of live personal data for testing might require Senior Information Risk Owner \(SIRO\) approval.
-See [this information](using-live-data-for-testing-purposes.md) for further details.
+Refer to [this information](using-live-data-for-testing-purposes.md) for further details.

 ### Risk assessment and management

 As expressed at the start of this section, the rigour of any security tests must be commensurate with the impact of a security failure.
 This means that a risk based approach must be taken when considering what types of security tests to execute.

 The decision on what security tests to include in the overall system test plan must be based on the system IS1 risk assessment, and agreed with the system assurer.
-The section below \([Types of security tests](#types-of-security-tests)\) provides an overview of the types of security tests which must be considered.
+The following section \([Types of security tests](#types-of-security-tests)\) provides an overview of the types of security tests which must be considered.
 Further details on the assurance process can be found in the [Accreditation Framework](https://intranet.justice.gov.uk/documents/2015/04/accreditation-framework.pdf).

 When a security test has been conducted, it is likely to highlight several risks and issues which need to be remediated and managed appropriately.
 This remediation is usually captured in a Risk Treatment Plan \(RTP\) which outlines what the issue or vulnerability identified is, the risk associated with it, and the planned risk mitigation.
 The RTP needs to be agreed with the system Accreditor prior to being implemented.
 Further details on this process can be found in the [Accreditation Framework](https://intranet.justice.gov.uk/documents/2015/04/accreditation-framework.pdf).